$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-Regarding efficient enumeration and exact counting, a constant-delay algorithm with polynomial preprocessing was given in in~\cite{florenzano2018constant} for the class of deterministic functional eVA.
+Regarding efficient enumeration and exact counting, a \review{constant delay} algorithm with polynomial preprocessing \review{was given in~\cite{florenzano2018constant}} for the class of deterministic functional eVA.
 Here, we can easily extend these results for a more general class, that we called unambiguous functional eVA.
 Formally, we say that an eVA is unambiguous if for every two valid and accepting runs $\rho_1$ and $\rho_2$, it holds that $\mu^{\rho_1} \neq \mu^{\rho_2}$.
-In other words, each output of an unambiguous eVA is witness by exactly one run.
+In other words, each output of an unambiguous eVA \review{is witnessed} by exactly one run.
 As in the case of $\evaleva$, we can define the relation $\evalueva$, by restricting the input to unambiguous functional eVA.
-By using $\ul$-transducers and Theorem~\ref{theo-rul}, we can then extend the results in~\cite{florenzano2018constant} for the unambiguous case. \begin{corollary} \begin{sloppypar} $\ENUM(\evalueva)$ can be solved with constant delay, there exists a polynomial-time algorithm for $\COUNT(\evalueva)$, and there exists a polynomial-time randomized algorithm for $\GEN(\evalueva)$. \end{sloppypar} \end{corollary} Notice that this result gives a constant-delay algorithm with polynomial preprocessing for the class of unambiguous functional eVA.
+By using $\ul$-transducers and Theorem~\ref{theo-rul}, we can then extend the results in~\cite{florenzano2018constant} for the unambiguous case. \begin{corollary} \begin{sloppypar} $\ENUM(\evalueva)$ can be solved with constant delay, there exists a polynomial-time algorithm for $\COUNT(\evalueva)$, and there exists a polynomial-time randomized algorithm for $\GEN(\evalueva)$. \end{sloppypar} \end{corollary} Notice that this result gives a \review{constant delay} algorithm with polynomial preprocessing for the class of unambiguous functional eVA.
 Instead, the algorithm in~\cite{florenzano2018constant} has linear preprocessing over documents, restricted to the case of deterministic eVA.
-This leaves open whether there exists a constant-delay algorithm with linear preprocessing over documents for the unambiguous case.
+This leaves open whether there exists a \review{constant delay} algorithm with linear preprocessing over documents for the unambiguous case.